 It’s not just televangelists that are scamming old ladies with faith seed promises.
 Now churches that don’t exist are getting in on the fun.

 Today I received a strangely decorated letter, covered in text and underlined words.
-It was made to look like a personal friend wrote on the envelope but it just looks someone puked random Bible verses and slogan on the envelope.
+It was made to look like a personal friend wrote on the envelope but it just looks someone puked random Bible verses and slogans on the envelope.

 So what’s the scam?

-Throughout the rest of the package there are faith seed testimonials, repeated instructions, and misused Bible verses to convince the recipient to follow the instructions.
+Throughout the rest of the package there are faith seed testimonials, repeated instructions, and misused Bible verses to convince the recipient to follow more instructions.
 When the recipient fills out the “prayer request” letter there is a small section to fill in a faith seed amount.
-The entirety of the package is a large gimmick to get people to follow the instructions, in hopes that the recipient will send in a donation.
+The entirety of the package is a large gimmick to get people to follow these instructions, in hopes that the recipient will send in a donation.